CUSTOM ACCESSORY RACKS for your sump, see photos and details below......

 Custom Accessory Rack, built to fit your sump

 This is just one example of a custom rack made to fit a sump.
-Accessory Racks can befabricated to hold as many filter cylinders and bio-reactors as your sump width allows.
+Accessory Racks can befabricated to hold as many media reactors and bio-reactors as your sump width allows.
 The one shown below fits inside an 11 1/2" space.
 The width is typically 4 3/4" x the inside width of your sump.
 The Accessory Rack also has probe mounting locations with thumb-screw retention.
 If space permits more holes will be put in for whatever you may want to use them for.
 Cylinders and the Bio-Reactor remove individually using single union ball valves and manifold assembly which is INCLUDED in the setup, or, you can grab the entire assembly, pump and all and take to your work area for service!.
 Can be powered off your system pump or small submersible.

 NOTHING ELSE COULD BE AS COMPACT, AS EASY, AND AS ORGANIZED AS THIS!